I have PMR, and so do my mom and aunt... when first diagnosed, we had many questions about PMR for which we could not find good answers.

 - Anti-Inflammatories: many claim that NSAIDS, allergy-avoidance, curcumin, ginger, omega-3 fatty acids (fish oil), and an anti-inflammatory diet can help.
 For research and studies about spices, read Chronic diseases, inflammation, and spices: how are they linked?

-- CBD and THC: Many PMR-sufferers report relief using cannabis-based products to ease pain and CBD as anti-inflammatory.
+- CBD and THC: Many PMR-sufferers report relief using cannabis-based products for easing pain and reducing inflammation.

 Can PMR be controlled by diet and exercise?
 That depends on many factors, including your levels of inflammation, your tolerance to pain, your age, and how healthy you are.